samkenxstream/proposal-regexp-named-SAMkenXEcosystem/README.md

 ### Overlapping group names

 RegExp result objects have some non-numerical properties already, which named capture groups may overlap with, namely `length`, `index` and `input`.
 In this proposal, to avoid ambiguity and edge cases around overlapping names, RegExps with such properties would be an Early Error, rejected when the RegExp is parsed.
+The grammatical production would be similar to `Identifier`, except leaving out these three names rather than `ReservedWords`.

+The hazard with this option is that it does not scale to adding more ordinary properties to the output of `exec`.
+However, there are a few reasons why this is unlikely to happen:
+- ES2015 makes `exec` a protocol which other RegExp subclasses/analogues can implement.
+Adding another expected output would be a change in the protocol.
+- It would be hard to add a new required output without producing a difficult-to-avoid performance degradation; therefore, additional pieces of information might be better added through other APIs.

 An alternative possibility would be to provide named matches in a new `groups` object which is a property of the match result object.